 Invoked from non-compliance with Technical Regulations which are identified as critical through the use of the danger symbol at left and listed in ARTICLE T2.5.
-These will be identified as [Time Penalty] and will be applied as 0.05 second to every run/lap for every critical regulation violated up to a maximum of 0.5 second.
+These will be identified as [Time Penalty] and will be applied as 0.02, 0.05 or 0.10 second to every run/lap for every critical regulation violated up to a maximum of 0.5 seconds.